gagannagpal131/Dynamic-Images/README.md

 This app is optimised for iOS 10.

 NOTE:-
-Upon cloning the app, change the folder to "Dynamic GIFS".
+Upon cloning the file, change the folder to "Dynamic GIFS".